laberning/openrowingmonitor/docs/rower_settings.md

   sudo systemctl restart openrowingmonitor
   ```

 After rowing a bit, there should be a csv file created with raw data.
 Please read this data in Excel (it is in US format), to check if it is sufficiently clean.
+After loading it into Excel, you can visualise it, and probably see something similar to the following:

 <img src="img/CurrentDt_curve.jpg" width="700">

+When the line goes up, the time between impulses from the flywheel goes up, and thus the flywheel is decellerating.
+When the line goes down, the time between impulses decreases, and thus the flywheel is accelerating.
+In the first decellerating flank, we see some noise, which Open Rowing Monitor an deal with perfectly.
+However, looking at the bottom of the accelration curve, we see a series of heavy downward spikes.
+This could be start-up noise, but it also could be systematic across the rowing session.
+This is problematic as it throws off both stroke detection and many metrics.
+Typically, it signals an issue in the mechenical construction of the sensor: the fram and sensor vibrate at high speeds, resulting in much noise.
+Please fix this before proceeding.

 ### Getting an insight into the inner workings of Open Rowing Monitor